-A four day conversation and dinner series in NYC, June 26-29 2018, featuring six Oaxacan women artists and entrepreneurs, exploring land, female identity, community and culture through innovative creative work and conversation.
+A four day conversation and dinner series in NYC featuring six Oaxacan women artists and entrepreneurs, exploring land, female identity, community and culture through innovative creative work and conversation.

 This event was co-presented by Pocoapoco and the Mexican Cultural Institute of New York in hopes of building a more intimate exchange and engaging creative dialogue across cultures, communities and disiplines.

 June 26-29 2018

 BARRO, AIRE, FUEGO, AGUA:ON THE ELEMENTS OF MAKING

 Opening evening and introductions, featuring all participants (see below) in conversation with Deborah Needleman, a writer and editor engaged in a research project on traditional craft around the world as well as previous editor in chief of T: The New York Times Style Magazine, WSJ. magazine, and domino magazine.